blockprotocol/blockprotocol/packages/block-template/README.md

 1. Clone the example application, HASH, from [its repository](https://github.com/hashintel/hash/tree/main/packages/hash).

-1. Follow the instructions in its README to set up and run HASH.
+1Follow the instructions in its README to set up and run HASH.

-1. In a new terminal, run `yarn serve` in your block's folder).
+3. In a new terminal, run `yarn serve` in your block's folder).
 Your block dist is now available at http://localhost:5000.

-1. In the HASH frontend (once signed in), click on the context menu next to any block on a page.
+4. In the HASH frontend (once signed in), click on the context menu next to any block on a page.
 Paste http://localhost:5000 into the ‘load block from URL’ input.

-1. Your block should load in its default state.
+5. Your block should load in its default state.
 You can now test its functionality, and refresh the page to see how any changes you made persist.

+## Step four: publish your block

+Head over to [blockprotocol.org](https://blockprotocol.org/docs/developing-blocks#publish) to read instructions on publishing your block.

 ## External Dependencies